Immigrant Olubukola Abdul urges newcomers to arrive prepared with Planning for Canada

 Any tips or learnings that you’d like to share with future immigrants?

-What I would urge other immigrants to do is to be prepared for their journey in Canada and seek help from pre-arrival services such as Planning for Canada.
+What I would urge other immigrants to do is to arrive prepared and seek help from pre-arrival services such as Planning for Canada.
 Most of all, come to Canada with an open mind.
 Leave aside all the expectations and live the experience here.

 Like this story?
 Share it with a friend!